Northeast Airlines Flight 285

 Northeast Airlines Flight 285 was a scheduled domestic passenger flight from Boston's Logan International Airport to New York's LaGuardia Airport with stops in Hyannis, Nantucket, Martha's Vineyard, and New Bedford that crashed on September 15, 1957, while trying to land at New Bedford.
 Seven passengers and two crew members were killed in the crash and three passengers later died from injuries.
-It was Northeast's second fatal crash of the year (the first was Northeast Airlines Flight 823) and was followed by another deadly crash the following year.
+It was Northeast Airlines' second fatal crash of the year (the first was Flight 823) and was followed by another deadly crash (Flight 258) the following year.